Welcome

 We have a large variety of rooms available, whether in Broughton Hall itself, or throughout our eclectic collection of 20 stunning Retreat Houses, including converted barns, former coachhouses and gatehouses.

-Tickets range from £750 to £3000 across our collection of Retreat Houses and our historic home, Broughton Hall.
+The retreats offers a variety of accommodation across its collection of Retreat Houses and 16th Century historic home, Broughton Hall.

 Please note: the images below are examples of the type of room you will be booking, all rooms are subject to availability.